 Despite the film’s lack of graphic moments, those that do occur leave a particularly bad taste in the mouth.
 It isn’t so much what you see — though an opening kill involving an unfortunate florist and our killer’s weapon of choice is still excruciating to behold — but the movie’s sheer sense of nihilism that really hits home, a morbid tone skilfully assisted by director of photography and future mainstream player Oliver Wood, who would utilise a blue lighting technique to create the movie’s stone cold aesthetic.
 Largely ignored by critics, the film possesses a peculiar, low-budget artistry lacking in most productions of its ilk, serving as a blunt reminder of a lawless era that saw filmmakers embrace the kind of creative anarchism that would horrify a generation.
 It should come as no surprise that this grim slice of exploitation was selected for the first Quentin Tarantino Film Festival in Austin, Texas in 1996.

 Released in 1979 as part of the Paris Festival of Fantastic Films, inevitable comparisons to Alfred Hitchcock’s seminal proto-slasher Psycho would follow, Donny’s mother continuing to play an influence from beyond the grave along with a plethora of voices that fill our increasingly volatile protagonist’s head.
-But while Hitchcock left Mrs Bates to our imagination, Don’t Go in the House exhibits no such subtlety, ditching the director’s mocking wit for a sobering gut-puncher with the kind of macabre flourishes that elevates it above your standard ‘video nasty’ bilge.
+But while Hitchcock left Mrs Bates to our imagination, Don’t Go in the House exhibits no such restraint, ditching the director’s mocking wit for a sobering gut-puncher with the kind of macabre flourishes that elevates it above your standard ‘video nasty’ bilge.
 Without a domineering paternal presence, Donny becomes a character mired in conflict, bullying a room full of charred corpses in an alarming display of dominance reminiscent of his parental scourge.
-Those are the moments that truly set the movie apart, particularly when the deeply wounded Donny, regressing into a fetal position, becomes lost in macabre fantasies and zombie-laden nightmares of stifling dread.
+Those are the moments that truly set the movie apart, particularly when the deeply wounded Donny, regressing into a foetal position, becomes lost in macabre fantasies and zombie-laden nightmares of stifling dread.

-Grimaldi, cast by producers who had fawned over his lead turn in an Off-Broadway play titled Mama’s Little Angels, is suitably theatrical as the movie’s erratic loner, leaping from genial citizen to emotional catastrophe with dazzling aplomb — quite the achievement for an onscreen debutante thrust into a meagre production.
-An often-sympathetic character despite his unconscionable and premeditated actions, Donny is a pure fantasist, seeking sympathy from a pair of drunken teenagers for injustices that never occurred while extolling his virtues as an ex-Green Beret – a perverse mix of self-pity and tough guy bravado that echoes his need to both obey and impress his indomitable maternal figure.
+Grimaldi, cast by producers who had fawned over his lead turn in an Off-Broadway play titled ‘Mama’s Little Angels’, is suitably theatrical as the movie’s erratic loner, leaping from genial citizen to emotional catastrophe with dazzling aplomb — quite the achievement for an onscreen debutante thrust into such a meagre production.
+An often sympathetic character despite his unconscionable and premeditated actions, Donny is a pure fantasist, seeking sympathy from a pair of drunken teenagers for injustices that never occurred while extolling his virtues as an ex-Green Beret – a perverse mix of self-pity and tough guy bravado that echoes his need to both obey and impress his indomitable maternal figure.
 It is this dichotomy that makes him such an intriguing and unnerving character.
 You never know where one Donny ends and the other begins.
 You’re never sure if he’s worthy of our empathy or merely seeking it.

-Though one of the 72 ‘video nasties’ unprosecuted following assurances from distributor Film Ventures International that an edited version would replace the original uncut release, Don’t Go in the House is one of the most startling, and of all those movies subjected to commercial purgatory it is certainly one of the more deserving.
+Though one of the 72 ‘video nasties’ unprosecuted following assurances from distributor Film Ventures International that an edited version would replace the original uncut release, Don’t Go in the House is one of the most startling, and of all the movies subjected to commercial purgatory, it’s certainly one of the more deserving.
 The film’s transparent instances of torture and sexual exploitation were deemed hugely misogynistic at the time, and along with William Lustig’s equally maligned Maniac, it was castigated as an example of the industry’s abrupt moral decline and presented as an example of the horror genre’s harmful effect on society.
 Audiences may have become desensitised in the ensuing years, but Don’t Go in the House remains an ugly monument to one of cinema’s most controversial eras.